kubernetes/website/content/en/docs/concepts/storage/volumes.md

 ### gitRepo (deprecated) {#gitrepo}

 {{< warning >}}
 The `gitRepo` volume type is deprecated.

-To provision a container with a git repo, mount an [`emptyDir`](#emptydir) volume into an [init container](/docs/concepts/workloads/pods/init-containers/) that clones the repo using Git, then mount the [EmptyDir](#emptydir) into the Pod's container.
+To provision a Pod that has a Git repository mounted, you can mount an
+[`emptyDir`](#emptydir) volume into an [init container](/docs/concepts/workloads/pods/init-containers/) that clones the repo using Git, then mount the [EmptyDir](#emptydir) into the Pod's container.